 Why do we feel compelled to set New Year's resolutions?
-What about ‘January 1st’ gives us the motivation to change?
-Studies have shown that we are more likely to tackle new goals when a significant milestone passes, such as the outset of a new week, month, or year.
-This is called the Fresh Start Effect.
-Just as physical landmarks mark distances along a road trip, temporal landmarks mark the passage of time.
-These timely landmarks serve as mental ‘accounting periods,’ encouraging us to take a big-picture view of our lives.
+What is it about January 1st that gives us the motivation to change?
+Studies show that we are more likely to tackle new goals when a significant milestone passes, such as the outset of a new week, month or year due to the “Fresh Start Effect”.
+Just as physical landmarks indicate distances along a road, culturally important dates, like the changing of the seasons, mark the passage of time.
+These moments serve as mental accounting periods, encouraging us to take a big-picture view of our lives

 Why is this?

 This week's blog considers the science and psychology behind New Year’s resolutions and explores why humans often fail to keep their yearly goals.
 Looking at the findings of prominent psychologists and recent research studies, we dive into the annual cultural tradition to find out what’s going on.

 Success and Failure Rates: Keeping Resolutions Over the First 6 Months

 Professor & Chair of Psychology at the University of Scranton, John C. Norcross, has written about the science behind New Year's resolutions for decades.
 His research, conducted between 1978-2020, shows that of those of us who make a New Year’s resolution: